parflow/parflow/docs/user_manual/source/pfsystem.rst

 However, for Cape Cod, we did not want a constant permeability field, so we instead generated a random permeability field meeting our statistical parameters for each the upper and lower zones.
-Third from the bottom is the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+Third from the bottom is the ``Seed``.
-``Seed.
 This is a random starting point to generate the K field.
 Pick any large ODD number.
-First we do something tricky with  ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 Tcl/TK.
+First we do something tricky with Tcl/TK.
 We use the native commands within tcl to open a text file and read in locally set variables.
 Note we use set here and not pfset.
 One is a native tcl command, the other a ParFlow-specific command.
 For this problem, we are linking the parameter estimation code, PEST to ParFlow.
-PEST writes out the ascii file ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 stats4.txt (also located in the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 /test directory) as the result of a calibration run.
-Since we are not coupled to PEST in this example, we just read in the file and use the values to assign statistical properties.``
+PEST writes out the ascii file ``stats4.txt`` (also located in the ``/test`` directory) as the result of a calibration run.
+Since we are not coupled to PEST in this example, we just read in the file and use the values to assign statistical properties.

 ::